120m4n/GeoHashDelphi/README.md

 		https://github.com/sharonjl/geohash-net

-Included in this repository is a single unit.
+Included in this repository are a unit and a project to test .
 Feel comfortable modifying, reassembling and sharing the code.

 It has only been tested on Delphi 10.3.
 But with simple changes it can be adapted to previous versions